 To prolong the life of your battery pack, keep these tips in mind for proper lithium-ion battery care.

-On the contrary to popular belief, you do not need to prime a new lithium-ion battery.
+Contrary to popular belief, you don't need to prime a new lithium-ion battery.
 This means you don't have to fully discharge and charge the first cycle of the battery.
 Lithium-ion batteries have maximum capacity available from the beginning and the 1st charge is no different to the 10th charge.

 What you need to do: Just top up the charge and you're ready to go.

 The lifespan of your lithium-ion battery should last between 400-500 charge and discharge cycles.
 Depending on your usage, this usually amounts to 2-3 years.
 After that, your battery will have a reduced capacity charge and only hold 80% of a new cell.
 So in actual fact, your lithium-ion battery can last a good while longer than 3 years.